chrislo27/PolyrhythmMania/README.md

 ## Compilation instructions
 These instructions are for people interested in editing the source code of the game.

-1. Ensure JDK 11 or newer (JDK 17 recommended) is installed.
+1. Ensure JDK 17 or newer is installed.
 2. `chmod +x gradlew`
 3. `./gradlew :desktop:run`